Artiodactyla: Evolutionary history

 The camels (Tylopoda) were, during large parts of the Cenozoic, limited to North America; early forms like Cainotheriidae occupied Europe.
 Among the North American camels were groups like the stocky, short-legged Merycoidodontidae.
 They first appeared in the late Eocene and developed a great diversity of species in North America.
 Only in the late Miocene or early Pliocene did they migrate from North America into Eurasia.
 The North American species became extinct around 10,000 years ago.

 Suina (including pigs) have been around since the Eocene.
 In the late Eocene or the Oligocene, two families stayed in Eurasia and Africa; the peccaries, which became extinct in the Old World, exist today only in the Americas.

 Sivatherium was a relative of giraffes with deer-like forehead ossicones.

 South America was settled by terrestrial even-toed ungulates only in the Pliocene, after the land bridge at the Isthmus of Panama formed some three million years ago.
-With only the peccaries, lamoids (or llamas), and various species of capreoline deer, South America has comparatively fewer artiodactyl families than other continents, except Australia, which has no (terrestrial) native species.
+With only the peccaries, lamoids (or llamas), and various species of capreoline deer, South America has comparatively fewer artiodactyl families than other continents, except Australia, which has no (terrestrial) native species, and Antartica which has no terrestrial mammals at all.

 Anoplotherium was the first fossil artiodactyl genus to be named, with a history dating back to 1804.
 It lived in Europe as part of the endemic family Anoplotheriidae during the late Eocene-earliest Oligocene.